HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Higher-order Hyper-geometric path anomaly detection

-We could address this problem by simulating the first-order model: we can randomly generate paths by means of a random walk model and then count their average frequencies across many simulations.
-A comparison of observed vs. average frequencies of paths of a given length \(k\) then indicates which paths exhibit deviations from the random baseline.
-In \cref{fig:toy-examples}, we report the average of 100 such simulation runs, which indicate that paths \(\vv{AXC}\) and \(\vv{BXD}\) occur \emph{more} often than expected, while paths \(\vv{BXC}\) and \(\vv{AXD}\) occur \emph{less} often than expected.
-This simple example highlights an important problem.
-Due to the heterogeneous frequency of edges, paths that occur with the smallest frequency (\(\vv{AXC}\)) can actually be over-represented, while paths that occur with the highest frequency (\(\vv{BXD}\)) can be under-represented.
-This rules out collective anomaly detection techniques that assess anomalies based on a \emph{single} frequency distribution.
+We can address this problem by randomizing the data using random walk simulations on the first-order model and preserving the distribution of path lengths.
+We then count the average frequency of each path of length 2 across many simulations.
+A comparison of observed vs. average frequencies of paths then indicates which paths exhibit deviations from the random baseline.
+In \cref{fig:toy-examples}c, we report the average of 100 such simulation runs, which indicate that paths \(\vv{AXC}\) and \(\vv{BXD}\) occur \emph{more} often than expected, while paths \(\vv{BXC}\) and \(\vv{AXD}\) occur \emph{less} often than expected.
+This simple example highlights an important problem: due to the heterogeneous frequency of edges, paths that occur with the smallest frequency (\(\vv{AXC}\)) can be over-represented, while paths that occur with the highest frequency (\(\vv{BXD}\)) can be under-represented.

+This observation rules out collective anomaly detection techniques that assess anomalies based on a \emph{single} frequency distribution.
 We must instead consider the joint distribution of frequencies under the null model for each possible path and each length \(k\) separately.
 While a simulation-based approach is possible in principle, the combinatorial growth of the required computational effort for large systems is prohibitive.
 Moreover, such simulations leave open the question of whether the observed deviations in the data indicate a significant pattern or are likely due to chance.

-Projecting paths of length \(k\) onto edges in a \(k\)-dimensional De Bruijn graph, \methodname uses closed-form expressions for the cumulative distribution function of path frequencies under the (\(k-1\))-order null model for each path individually (see \cref{fig:toy-examples}b).
-This enables us to analytically calculate \emph{HYPA-scores}, which, for each path \(\vv{p}\), capture the likelihoods that a null model generates realizations where frequencies of \(\vv{p}\) are larger or smaller than in the data.
-The calculated HYPA-scores can then be used to detect path anomalies at various levels of significance.
+Projecting paths of length \(k\) onto edges in a \(k\)-dimensional De Bruijn graph, we use closed-form expressions for the cumulative distribution function of path frequencies under the (\(k-1\))-order null model for each path individually (see \cref{fig:toy-examples}b).
+This enables us to analytically calculate \emph{HYPA-scores}, which, for each path \(\vv{p}\), represent the likelihood that a null model generates realizations where frequencies of \(\vv{p}\) are larger (or smaller) than in the data.
+The calculated scores can then be used to detect path anomalies at various levels of significance without expensive simulations.